ward/run/_posts/2017-08-27-jaarmarktjogging-jette.md

 seem equally affected.
 After this we keep going downhill uneventfully.

 With 1.5 km to go, there's about 300 meter of bad cobbles with grass in between.
-I am a bit wary of these and slow down some while passing them.
+I am a bit wary of these and slow down some while crossing them.
 Doing so makes me lose more terrain on purple and yellow shirt.
 Worse, I am hearing someone behind me closing in by the end of the cobble section.
-I do not know what my position in the race is by now.
-There are about 10 people ahead of me, if I were to guess.
-I am unaware who in front of me is in the 4 km race.
+I do not know what my position in the 4 km race is by now.
+There are about 10 people ahead of me, if I were to guess (later counting with the photos tells me there are 12 people ahead of me), but I do not know who is doing the 4 and who the 8.

-> TODO: Count people from photos after cobbles?

 Less than 1 km from the line, we briefly cross paths with those ahead of us.
-I spot two 4 km bibs.
-Adding the quick starter to that (whom I never caught up to), that places me in fourth position at best.
+I take the opportunity to look for 4 km bibs and spot spot two of them.
+Adding the quick starter to that (whom I had not seen since the start), that places me in fourth position at best.
 At a π turn, I manage to glance at the guy behind me.
 He too has a 4 km bib.
 In other words: with about 600 metre to go I find myself battling for (possibly) fourth position.
-Whether it really is for fourth place, I do not know at the time, but battle for it I will.
+Whether it really is for fourth place or, say, tenth, I do not know at the time, but battle for it I will.

 I start speeding up, but with 400 metre to go I realise I am overshooting a bit.
 I manage to dial myself back in so that I can keep up the effort till the